RichardRed0x/politeia-digest/issue-038.md

 **[Invoice PR/HR/Marketing for Decred 2016/2017/2018](https://proposals.decred.org/proposals/f279ed5)**

-Published Sep 23 by alexsolo | 65 comments
+Published Sep 23 by alexsolo | 79 comments (+14)

 Final voting figures: 872 Yes votes, 10,350 No votes (8% Yes) - voter participation of 28%.

 ## About this issue

-Snapshot of Politeia data for this issue is based on this [commit]({link}).
+Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/bb28f3b35dd4affbe679b1e1b1eacf80f76d1194).

-Content for this edition was authored by {name} with fixes from @bee.
+Content for this edition was authored by @richard-red with fixes from @bee.

-Image credit: {name}
+Image credit: @sænder